Jobseeker's Benefit

 You can collect your Jobseeker's Benefit payment weekly from your nearest post office.

-You must bring valid photographic identification (photo ID) with you to collect your payment.
+You must bring valid photo ID with you to collect your payment.
 The following is valid photo ID:

 Staff working in the post office may ask to see your photo ID before giving you your payment.